swzldev/Steel/README.md

 sources = ["Main.s"]
 </code></pre>

-<p>Now, make a "Main.s" file in the same directory, this will be the file for your entry point.
-The entry point must be called "main" and return an int:</p>
+<p>Here we gave it one source file: 'Main.s', which does not yet exist.
+Note that each source file is a path relative to the project file, therefore if you want to keep your source files within a source folder, you need to write it as part of the source path, e.g. 'src/Main.s'.
+Make a 'Main.s' file in the same directory, this will be the file for your entry point.
+The entry point must be called 'main' and return an int:</p>

 <pre><code>func main() -> int {
     printf("Hello, World!");